Shrewsbury College student battles it out to be named best bricklayer in the country

 Ryan, who is completing his Apprenticeship with Craig Chetwood Building Contractors in Wrockwardine, said: “I have to keep working hard for the next year and improving my skills.
 Three people will be selected at the end of this process as a squad, but only one person will actually go to the competition in Sao Paulo, Brazil to represent the UK in August 2015.

 “My employer is giving me time off to attend training sessions.
 To get to Brazil would mean everything to me.
 I would be representing the country, which would be an amazing honour and experience, and I think it would really help my career.
 I don’t think I would be in this position without the help of my tutors Shrewsbury College who have really given me the help I needed to progress so far by this stage in my career.”

-Brickwork Lecturer, Steven Thomas, said: “Ryan is a credit to the College.
+Brickwork Tutor, Steven Thomas, said: “Ryan is a credit to the College.
 He has worked his way up from NVQ Level 1 to Level 3, found employment, and has excelled in competitions.
 I am really impressed with the way he has worked, coming up with innovative ideas and improving his skills-set at every level.

 “We now invite Ryan into the College to help coach younger students and help them towards competitions.
 We will be rooting for him as he takes part in tasks over the next year or so with the UK Bricklaying team and we hope he makes it all the way to Brazil.”